 Food and fashion colossus Associated British Foods (LSE: ABF) is another top stock whose share price could soar in 2021.
 I’m particularly encouraged by how its Primark budget clothing stores have performed since Covid-19 lockdowns have eased and what this means for the future.

 As analysts over at Hargreaves Lansdown have recently commented: “Future growth opportunities (particularly in the US) and weaker competitors mean the group could emerge from this crisis in a better position than it started.”
 The investment giant has also noted that basket sizes at Primark in recent months have been higher than they were a year ago.
 And that “suggests a longer-term positive trend,” it says.

 ABF is expected to enjoy a 37% earnings rise this fiscal year (to September 2021).
 This leaves the UK share trading on a PEG ratio of just 0.6, making it a brilliant value buy.

-The post 2 cheap UK shares I’d buy in an ISA today appeared first on The Motley Fool UK.
+The post 2 cheap UK shares I’d buy in a Stocks and Shares ISA for a 2021 bull market! appeared first on The Motley Fool UK.

-Peter Stephens owns shares of Aviva.
-The Motley Fool UK has recommended Auto Trader.
+Royston Wild has no position in any of the shares mentioned.
+The Motley Fool UK has recommended Associated British Foods.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.